clementgallet/libTAS/README.md

 ## libTAS

-GNU/Linux software to (hopefully) give TAS tools to games.
+GNU/Linux software to give TAS tools to games.
 Code orginates from [SuperMeatBoyTaser](https://github.com/DeathlyDeep/SuperMeatBoyTaser).

 ## Compile

 Compiling is done using cmake.
-From the root directory just type `cd build && cmake ..`, then `make`.
+From the root directory just type:
+    mkdir build
+    cd build
+    cmake ..
+    make

 The current mandatory dependancies so far are `libx11-dev`.